shadowmoose/RedditDownloader/Argument Guide.md

 **--update_only** -     Only update modules and exit. *See above note.*

 **--skip_pauses** -     If supplied, skips any pauses for confirmation, by auto-accepting prompts.
-Useful for automated updating/running.
+Useful for automation.
 #### Pass login parameters through arguments:
 (All are required to be passed at once)
 + **--username**  -       account username.